NOTICE OF PRIVACY PRACTICES

 Specialized Government Functions.
 We may disclose your health information for military or national security purposes or to correctional institutions or law enforcement officers that have you in their lawful custody.

 Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.
-This release would be necessary: (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 De-Identified Information.
 We may remove information that identifies you from your health information, so others may use it without learning who you are.
-Once your health information has been de-identified, we may use or disclose it.

 Psychotherapy Notes.
-We will not use or disclose your psychotherapy notes without your prior written authorization except for the following: (1) your treatment, (2) for training our staff, students and other trainees, (3) to defend ourselves if you sue us or bring some other legal proceeding, (4) if the law requires us to disclose the information to you or the Secretary of HHS or for some other reason, (5) in response to health oversight activities concerning your psychotherapist, (6) to avert a serious threat to health or safety, or (7) to the coroner or medical examiner after you die.
+We will not use or disclose your behavioral health session notes without your prior written authorization except for the following: (1) your treatment, (2) for training our staff, students and other trainees, (3) to defend ourselves if you sue us or bring some other legal proceeding, (4) if the law requires us to disclose the information to you or the Secretary of HHS or for some other reason, (5) in response to health oversight activities concerning your psychotherapist, (6) to avert a serious threat to health or safety, or (7) to the coroner or medical examiner after you die.
 To the extent you revoke an authorization to use or disclose your psychotherapy notes, we will stop using or disclosing these notes.